ropensci/roweb/_posts/2017-09-11-software-review-update.md

 ### We've Expanded Our Scope

 Our [Aims and Scope][aims] document what types of packages we accept from community contributors.
 The scope emerges from three main guidelines.
 First, we accept packages that fit our mission of enabling open and reproducible research.
-Second we only accept packages that we feel our editors and community of reviewers are competent to review, and third, accept packages for which we can reasonably endorse as improving on existing solutions.
-In practice, this last component means that we don't accept  general packages.
+Second, we only accept packages that we feel our editors and community of reviewers are competent to review.
+Third, we accept packages for which we can reasonably endorse as improving on existing solutions.
+In practice, we don't accept  general packages.
 That's why, for instance, our "data munging" category only applies to packages designed to work with specific scientific data types.

 We've refined our focal areas from